carlosrabelo/negev/README.md

 - **Single Switch** Each execution processes one switch (specified with `--target`).
 - **No Reversion** Changes are not automatically reverted in case of failure.
 - **Single MAC per Port** Ports with multiple MAC addresses are skipped to avoid ambiguity.
-- **Switch Output Parsing** The tool assumes standard Cisco switch output formats; unexpected formats may cause parsing errors.
+- **Switch Output Parsing** The tool assumes typical CLI output for the selected platform profile; unexpected formats may require adjustments or new drivers.

 ## Project Layout